The averaging period used for the following assessment was 1981-2010.

 The weather was mainly influenced by low pressure over or to the west of the UK, bringing cloudy conditions and showers or longer periods of rain on many days especially in the west and north.
 The south-east of England saw the driest and warmest weather.

 The UK mean temperature was 0.4 °C above the 1981-2010 average.
 It was a wet month in south-west England and south Wales and in northern England, southern and eastern Scotland, with a few areas having over twice the average rainfall.
-In contrast much of East Anglia and south-east England and parts of north-west Scotland and the west of Northern Ireland were drier than normal.
+In contrast, parts of East Anglia, south-east England and north-west Scotland were drier than normal.
 Many areas were somewhat duller than usual, the sunnier exceptions being Northern Ireland and the western side of Scotland.

-A maximum temperature of 32.4 °C was recorded at Cavendish (Suffolk) on the 18th.
+A maximum temperature of 32.4 °C was recorded at Cavendish (Suffolk) on the 18th, the highest UK temperature of the year.
 A minimum temperature of -2.5 °C was recorded at Cromdale (Highland) early on the 31st.
-In the 24 hours ending at 0900 on the 22nd, 64.2 mm of rain fell at Lerwick (Shetland).
+In the 24 hours ending at 0900 on the 30th, 84.6 mm of rain fell at Thirlmere (Cumbria).
 A wind gust of 64 mph was recorded at South Uist (Western Isles) during the 27th.

 Slow-moving thundery downpours on the 5th caused localised flooding of properties and travel disruption in various parts of England, Wales and Scotland.
 Worst hit were Pembrokeshire, Cheshire, Devon, Tyneside and the Scottish Borders.
 Heavy showers led to further flooding in Tyneside on the 6th.